 A great selection of Bilingual Children's Books in SOMALI and English as well as Somali Audio Books are available here.
 These foreign language books provide a fun resource to teach English or Somali, and to engage immigrant students.
-Our dual-language books include Somali versions of contemporary stories, folktales, fables, myths, legends, board books, and a beautifully illustrated Somali picture dictionary available with CDROM or Audio Recorder Pen.
+Our dual-language books include Somali versions of contemporary stories, folktales, fables, myths, legends, board books, and a beautifully illustrated Somali picture dictionary available with Audio Recorder Pen.

 By encouraging your student to read Somali books for kids or listen to Somali audio books, you will help them in their acquisition of a second language.
 Give your children the benefits of bilingualism!